 Kosha Mangsho!
 Chunks of goat meat slow-cooked in a rich gravy with whole spices to a dark and soft texture that falls off the bones and melts in your mouth is indeed a labour of love.
-A finger-licking delicious mutton curry from the state of West Bengal that the world now relishes in so many versions.
+A finger-licking delicious Bengali mutton curry from the state of West Bengal that the world now relishes in so many versions.

 Jump to:

 With a lot of goat meat in the freezer that we got during Bakrid, I wanted to try something out of my comfort and regional cuisine.
-I remembered this goat meat curry I had at Calcutta at a friend's wedding.
+I remembered this goat meat curry I had in Calcutta at a friend's wedding.
 I quickly pinged her and she was more than happy to share the recipe.

 My bong friend, Rajasree's recipe

-So here her text message of recipe:
+So here is her text message about the recipe:

 - Make a paste of onion, garlic, ginger and green chillies